AmalKhalil/berlin-bears/3_Solution.md

 This component will be a regular cron job to calculated customer segmantion using profile attributes like geographical zone, diet, income and behaviour.

+This component will help Farmacy Family to know:

+- Which Transactional Customers are not part of Farmacy Family Engaged Customer) to start the onboarding process for those customers
+- Which transactional customers are Engaged Customers

 ### Community

 This component will be build using an open source tools in order to provide forum, classes, direct messaging and media library.